-The authority of the City to manage the investment program is derived from the Act, specifically, Section 2256.005(f)-(h).
-Management responsibility for the investment program is hereby delegated to the Director of Finance of the City, including responsibility for all investment transactions and the related system of controls to regulate the activities of subordinate officials.
-The Director of Finance shall serve as the primary investment officer and shall invest City funds in legally authorized and adequately secured investments in accordance with this policy and the Act.
-The City Manager and Assistant City Manager shall also serve as investment officers of the City.
+The authority of the District to manage the investment program is derived from Local Government Code, Chapter 363, Crime Control and Prevention Districts.
+Management responsibility for the investment program is hereby delegated to the Director of Finance of the City of Deer Park, including responsibility for all investment transactions and the related system of controls to regulate the activities of subordinate officials.
+The City's Director of Finance shall serve as the primary investment officer for the District and shall invest District funds in legally authorized and adequately secured investments in accordance with this policy and the Act.
+The City Manager and Assistant City Manager of the City of Deer Park shall also serve as investment officers of the District.
 The investment officers shall be bonded.

-2-270 RESPONSIBILITY AND CONTROL
+V. RESPONSIBILITY AND CONTROL